rikushoney/cosmic-conquistadors/README.md

 ├── make.cmd            # Make script for Windows
 ├── make.ps1            # Make script for Powershell
 ├── README.md           # This file
+├── settings.cfg        # File used to save game settings
 └── src                 # Project's source code
     └── Invaders.java   # The "main" file which serves as the game's entry point └── Config.java     # Class used to load and save game options